World leaders express skepticism over Venezuela vote tally – DW – 07/29/2024

 However, world leaders expressed their doubts about the validity of the vote count.
 Maduro's main rival, Maria Corina Machado, had been barred from runningand Caracas had rejected attempts by international observers to verify the election.

-After the results were announced, Machado said that her surrogate, Edmundo Gonzalez Urrutia, had won 70% of the vote.
-The electoral council said that he had garnered only 44%.
+After the results, Machado said that her surrogate, Edmundo Gonzalez Urrutia, had won 70% of the vote.
+The electoral council, which is in its majority loyal to the government, said that he had garnered only 44%.

 "We want to say to all of Venezuela and the world that Venezuela has a new president-elect and it is Edmundo Gonzalez Urrutia," opposition leader Maria Corina Machado told journalists, adding: "We won."